raphlinus/raphlinus.github.io/_posts/2022-09-02-parallel-beziers.md

 The shape control technique has good scaling, but stability issues when the tangents are nearly parallel.
 That can happen for an S-shaped curve, and also for a U with nearly 180 degrees of arc.

 The Tiller-Hanson technique is geometrically intuitive; it offsets each edge of the control polygon by the offset amount, as illustrated in the diagram below.
-It doesn't have the stability issues with nearly-parallel tangents and can produce better results for those "S" curves, but the sacling is much worse.
+It doesn't have the stability issues with nearly-parallel tangents and can produce better results for those "S" curves, but the scaling is much worse.

 <img src="/assets/parallel-tiller-hanson.png" width="560" height="250" alt="diagram showing Tiller-Hanson technique">